 What is the difference between an ovariohysterectomy and an ovariectomy?

 Most veterinarians perform a procedure known as an ovariohysterectomy.
 This is where both the uterus and ovaries of your Goldendoodle are removed.

 Some veterinarians will only remove the ovaries.
 This is a quicker procedure and is known as an ovariectomy.
 Both surgeries are very effective in preventing unwanted litter.

 Is surgery risky?

 No surgery is without risk.
 Your veterinarian will examine your Goldendoodle before surgery.
-Your Goldendoodle will be under general anesthesia and should be monitored monitoring equipment during the entire procedure.
+Your Goldendoodle will be under general anesthesia and should be monitored during the entire procedure.